Data centres in the US: the need for evolution, bigger, bolder and greener data centres

 With their Texas project set to be finished in 2022, they expect to have brought around 5,000 jobs to the economy, including roles within data centre construction and development, data centre management and maintenance and much more.
 Apple also have intentions to expand those 5,000 jobs to 15,000 staff working in Austin, Texas.
 This is just one of their many data centre projects that is set to finish in the next few years.

 Apple has some ambitious plans in their pipeline for their data centres - along with becoming 100% renewable energy powered, they have also been stepping up their purchases of data centre components since the first quarter of 2020.
 They expect to see this continue into 2021 to support further their ongoing business services.

 QTS Hillsboro, Oregon Data Centre campus

-The mega-scale data centre provider QTS announced it had started work on the site in February and has continued work during the pandemic, formally opening a 4.5MW hall within the first building earlier this month.
+The mega-scale data centre provider QTS announced it had started work on the site in February and have continued work during the pandemic, formally opening a 4.5MW hall within the first building in 2020.
 The initial development will feature the construction of a 158,000 square foot data centre and 27 megawatts of gross power capacity.
 The campus is set across 95 acres of land and once the whole site is complete it is set to host five mega data centres totalling approximately 1.5 million gross square feet encompassing more than 1 million square feet of leasable capacity and more than 250 megawatts of gross power capacity.

 The new campus QTS are building is woven into a "rich tapestry" of networking, according to the QTS release.
 This site is set to provide carrier-neutral cloud interconnection, multiple fibre routes and IP providers, and multiple dark and lit fibre providers.
 The local fibre infrastructure: The Hillsboro Ring connects 14 data centres and offers low-cost dark fibre access to trans-Pacific cable systems.